 Then reverse straight into the spot of your choosing.

-When securing your boat there are several easy to use knots that will allow you to secure your boat safely in most conditions.
+When securing your boat there are several easy-to-use knots that will allow you to secure your boat safely in most conditions.

 4. The knot